Leda (mythology): In art

 Leda and the Swan, Leda and the Egg, and Leda with her children were and continue to be popular subjects in the arts; they were particularly popular during the Classical period and the Renaissance.
 Leda has been depicted by Leonardo da Vinci, Cy Twombly, Edouard Houssin, Salvador Dali, Raphael, Peter Paul Rubens, and Michelangelo.
 She is also the main subject of Honoré Desmond Sharrer's "Leda & the Folks," a large, surrealist oil painting that depicts portraits of both Leda and Elvis Presley's parents.
 Australian artist Sidney Nolan produced at least a dozen interpretations of Leda and the Swan in the 1950s and 1960s, connected with his work on the myths of the Trojan War and World War I.

 She is the subject of William Butler Yeats' Modernist poem Leda and the Swan.
-The myth was referenced in the premise of Eli Goldstone's 2017 novel Strange Heart Beating, which takes its named from Yeats' poem.
+The myth was referenced in the premise of Eli Goldstone's 2017 novel Strange Heart Beating, which takes its name from Yeats' poem.
 In October 2022, the myth inspired Hozier to write a song in response to the Dobbs v.
 Jackson decision by the Supreme Court of the United States, which repealed Roe v.
 Wade.
 The song is called Swan Upon Leda.